 Just like a car or a lawnmower, a boat needs to have the oil changed.
 Handle this routine maintenance once every 100 hours of operation (or at least once a year).
 After every trip, check the propeller for dents, nicks, or tangled fishing line.
 Correct these issues right away since a propeller problem can cause performance issues and break bearings or seals.
 For maintenance, use waterproof grease to prevent the propeller from freezing up.

 If you have space to store a boat on your property, this can save you a ton of money in storage fees over the winter.
 A carport style boat cover is a great option for storing your truck and boat together and keeps out the rain and bird droppings.
 A fully enclosed boat shed will help protect your craft from severe weather, vandalism, and much more.
 Keeping your boat in excellent condition will help preserve the resale value when you’re ready to trade it in for the latest model!

-From designing your boat shed to getting the right permits and handling construction, Peak Steel Buildings can help.
+Peak Steel Buildings can help from designing your boat shed to getting the right permits and handling construction.
 Check out our garage and boat storage projects here.